Home / GraphQL API

 To learn more about making Highnote specific calls, see Using the API.

-If you are familiar with making HTTP requests that send and receive JSON, a GraphQL call should feel very familiar.
-The key differences with GraphQL are that you do not rely on HTTP verbs (GET
+GraphQL is transport agnostic, and the Highnote API is served as JSON over HTTP(s).
+If you are familiar with making HTTP requests that send and receive JSON, a GraphQL call should feel familiar.

 , PUT